henrypp/simplewall/README.md

 - Fingerprint: D985 2361 1524 AB29 BE73 30AC 2881 20A7 5635 B5FD

 ### Nota bene:
 Keep in mind, simplewall is not a control UI over Windows Firewall, and does not interact in any level with Windows Firewall.
-It works over Windows Filtering Platform (WFP) which is a set of API and system services that provide a platform for creating network filtering applications.
+It works over Windows Filtering Platform (WFP) which is a set of internal API and system services that provide a platform for creating network filtering applications.
 Windows Filtering Platform is a development technology and not a firewall itself, but simplewall is the tool that uses this technology.

 ### Features:
 - Simple interface without annoying pop ups